-Class Description | Morning Class | Monday 24 - Friday 28 April 2017These classes will begin with simple forms that open up energy through breath work and visualizations.
+Class Description | Morning Class | Friday 2 October 2020This outdoor class will begin with simple forms that open up energy through breath work and visualizations.
 Observing how the impulse to move arises out of stillness.
-We will pay particular attention to how imagination affects physical states and observe the role of compositional structures, such repetition, in inducing change.
+In this outdoor environment, we will pay particular attention to the sensations, hearing, seeing, noticing the elements that we touch.
+We question how imagination affects physical states and we observe the role of compositional structures, such as repetition or giving special time frames for certain activities, in order to invite change.
 I like to oscillate between specific tasks and openness; precision and abandon.
-The classes also involve working in pairs with touch and dialogue to give feedback into the body and offer different choices of response.
+The classes also involve working with dialogue to give feedback into the body and offer different choices of response.

-She has been choreographing since 1999 in a variety of contexts, collaborating with dancers, musicians, film-makers and visual artists, receiving commissions from a range of partners such as, Dance4, Dance Umbrella, Whitechapel Gallery, The Barbican, Richmond Arts Services, Imagine Watford Festival, and Stour Valley Arts.
+She has been choreographing since 1999 in a variety of contexts, collaborating with dancers, musicians, film-makers and visual artists, receiving commissions from a range of partners such as, Brighton CCA, Dance4, Dance Umbrella, Whitechapel Gallery, The Barbican, Richmond Arts Services, Imagine Watford Festival, and Stour Valley Arts.

 As well as teaching professional classes she is lead tutor for the MA/MFA Creative practice: Dance Professional Practice programme in partnership with Trinity Laban, curating two modules and supervising/tutoring students’ work.
 Her practice involves experimentation and play drawing from yoga training, associations to Qigong and martial arts, improvisation methods, experiential anatomy and psychology.